wh-alice/mig_visualstudio/vs/deployment/how-to--disable-url-activation-of-clickonce-applications-by-using-the-designer.md

 ---
-title: "How to: Disable URL Activation of ClickOnce Applications by Using the Designer" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Disable URL Activation of ClickOnce Applications by Using the Designer | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""